MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/configure-devops-pipeline.md

 In this article, you learn how to push changes to your GitHub repo through GitHub Actions for apps created via Azure Developer CLI (azd) Preview.

-This article uses the sample [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo).
+This article uses the sample [Todo Application with Node.js and Azure Cosmos DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo).
 However, the principles you learn in this article apply to any of the [Azure Developer CLI template](overview.md#azure-developer-cli-templates).

 ## Prerequisites

 This article assumes you've installed the azd.
-If you are new to azd, begin with [Get started](get-started.md) and then return to this article.
+If you're new to azd, begin with [Get started](get-started.md), and then return to this article.

 ## Configure a DevOps pipeline